 The conductor is a handsome bloke, 40-something; he’d look so dignified in a small booth with a microphone above him.

 The other day he sauntered through our carriage to inspect the tickets.
 This is where he really showcases his range.
 He managed to say something different to every single passenger as they half-heartedly waved their passes at him.
 Thank you.
 Much obliged.
 Thanks.
 Perfect.
 Merci.
 Ta.
 Beautiful.
 That’s smashing.
 I never knew there were so many ways to acknowledge a valid ticket.

-I was dying to tell him how brilliant I thought he was, how his voice warmed my soul and if put to commerical use, it would also make me want to buy stuff.
-But I figured he’d just think one of the following –
+I was dying to tell him how brilliant I thought he was, how his voice warmed my soul and if put to commercial use, it would also make me want to buy stuff.
+But I figured he’d just think one of the following:

 1. I was being overly polite.
-Like when people at work thank me for making such great coffees for their meetings, when I KNOW full well I make the most shit coffees in the world, or
+Like when people at work thank me for making such great coffees for their meetings, when I KNOW full well I make the most shite coffees in the world, or,

 2. I was drunk.
 Like 75% of passengers on my train line tend to be.